doctorcrawford/ParksLookupApi.Solution/README.md

 #### AppSettings

 1. Within the production directory "ParksLookup", create a new file called `appsettings.json`.
 2. Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.
+Also replace `YourSecret` with a random string of choice to be your JWT Secret.

 ```json
 {